 The job of a Medical Science Liaison (MSL) comes with an amazing variety of responsibilities.
-In addition, to building and maintaining relationships with key opinion leaders, MSLs are increasingly tasked with working as the scientific/medical interface to payer organizations.
+In addition, to building and maintaining relationships with key opinion leaders, MSLs are increasingly tasked with working as the scientific/medical interface to payor organizations.

-However, the paradigm shift currently happening in the healthcare industry which is defocusing the fee-for-service healthcare model in favor of evidenced-based approaches and value-based pricing has led to the creation of a new type of “liaison” focused entirely on communicating with payer organizations: the Health Outcomes Liaison (HOL).
+However, the paradigm shift currently happening in the healthcare industry which is defocusing the fee-for-service healthcare model in favor of evidenced-based approaches and value-based pricing has led to the creation of a new type of “liaison” focused entirely on communicating with payor organizations: the Health Outcomes Liaison (HOL).

 HOLs – The New Kids on the Block